 Saint Philip’s tradition of excellence in music is one of the cornerstones of our parish and the wider community of Tucson.
-From our two adult choirs, which grace our worship every Sunday, to our St. Nicholas Children’s and Youth choir, who provide inspired leadership in one of the ancient liturgies of the church at monthly Solemn Evensong, to the many concerts, our After School Music Program, and other musical events presented at Saint Philip’s throughout the year, our lives are inspired by the joyful noises made by our musicians to the glory of God.
+From our two adult choirs, which grace our worship every Sunday, to our Saint Nicholas Children’s and Youth choir, who provide inspired leadership in one of the ancient liturgies of the church at monthly Solemn Evensong, to the many concerts, our After School Music Program, and other musical events presented at Saint Philip’s throughout the year, our lives are inspired by the joyful noises made by our musicians to the glory of God.

 It takes a large number of volunteers and professionals to support the robust music program.
 These include a wonderful group of music librarians, staff singers, and Royal School of Church Music officers.
 Learn more about our staff and volunteers by clicking on the music staff button below.

-We invite you to listen to the St. Nicholas Youth Choir and Schola Cantorum adults, in these audio clips recorded in July 2016 immediately before the choirs traveled to Worcester Cathedral to sing in residence.
+We invite you to listen to the Saint Nicholas Youth Choir and Schola Cantorum adults, in these audio clips recorded in July 2016 immediately before the choirs traveled to Worcester Cathedral to sing in residence.

 Magnificat and Nunc dimittis in b minor by T.T.
 Noble